Margot Lambert

 Margot Lambert (born 15 March 1999) is a French badminton player.
-She started playing badminton at the age of 8 in Tahiti, and now affiliate with Club de l'Hermitage et du Tournonais.
+She won the gold medal in the women's doubles at the 2024 European Championships.
+Lambert started playing badminton at the age of 8 in Tahiti, and now affiliates with Club de l'Hermitage et du Tournonais.
 She was part of the national team that won the gold medal at the 2017 European Junior Championships.
 Lambert was the women's doubles National Champions in 2020.